kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

 # Coefficient of Determination (R²)

 The Coefficient of Determination, commonly denoted as R², is a statistical measure used to assess the goodness of fit of a regression model.
-It represents the proportion of the variance in the dependent variable (model output) that is predictable from the independent variables (model input).
+It represents the proportion of the variance in the model inferences that is explainable by the model itself.

-R² provides a scale that is **generally** from 0 to 1, where higher values indicate a better fit and imply that the model can better explain the variation of the output (inferences).
+R² provides a scale that is **generally** from 0 to 1, where higher values indicate a better fit and imply that the model can better explain the variation of the inferences.
 It is particularly useful for comparing the explanatory power of different models and their overall fit.
 Negative values are possible and indicate that the mean of the data itself is a better fit to the data than the regressor/model itself.